greenEkatherine/YarpTest/README.md

 - Open WebApplicationForm solution
 - Run application
 - Open url http://localhost:44334/Test.aspx
-- Click the button and the postback as expected
-(This app has no https as it represents an app behind a load balancer with no certificate, this however has no influance in the behaviour)
+- Click the button and the postback works as expected (This app has no https as it represents an app behind a load balancer with no certificate, this however has no influance in the behaviour)

 #